BIAB nails: what are they and how long do they last?

 When it comes to extensions, the answer is trickier.
 Whilst extensions can be done with BIAB, they typically won't be as long as acrylic ones.
 "BIAB can be applied on acrylic or UV Gel; however, it won’t enhance the result of the extensions.
 With BIAB, you can do very short extensions, but they usually need to be done with tips, not sculpting," explains Nicholl.

-If you want to work on growing your natural nails and eliminate extensions altogether, BIAB is definitely the best option for you.
+Alternatively, if you want to work on growing your natural nails and eliminate extensions altogether, you might be wondering if BIAB makes your nails longer without the need for falsies?
+Absolutely.
 If you are consistent with BIAB and get regular infills, it won't take long for your natural nails to grow long and healthy.

 How much do BIAB nails cost and where can I try it?

 If you like the sound of BIAB and are keen to try the service for yourself, it is currently available at selected The Gel Bottle partner salons nationwide.
-The best way to find one is to check your local nail bar on Treatwell (UK) (opens in new tab) or Booksy (US) (opens in new tab)
+The best way to find one is to check your local nail bar on Booksy (US) or Treatwell (UK).

 The costs will vary from salon to salon but expect to pay around $65/£45 for your first set, the same again for infills, and $20/£15 for removal.